bskinn/sphobjinv/CONTRIBUTING.md

 working versions of all of Python 3.6 through 3.10 installed and on `PATH` as `python3.6`, `python3.7`, etc.
-The nonlocal test suite is run for each `tox` environment, so use at most two parallel sub-processes to avoid oversaturating your network bandwidth; e.g.:
+The nonlocal test suite is run for each `tox` environment, so it's best to use at most two parallel sub-processes to avoid oversaturating your network bandwidth; e.g.:

 ```